JustinG512/toolshed/README.md

 ## Required Resources

 This is a purely JavaScript web application project.
-To run locally, all you need is to install Docker and NodeJS.
-To run elsewhere, replace the dockerized postgres with a real postgres server & reconfigure index.js.
-This project also uses the Google Maps API (which comes with free $200 credit, beyond which it's out of pocket).
+To run locally (or ill-advisedly in production ;p), all you need is to install Docker and NodeJS >=v19.
+If you're running the server in production, you only need NodeJS should stop using the dockerized postgres and use a real postgres.
+You can configure how the server connects to the database via [PostgreSQL env vars](https://www.postgresql.org/docs/current/libpq-envars.html).
+This project also uses the Google Maps API to display search results on a map (which comes with free $200 credit, beyond which it's out of pocket).

+To run this project, you'll also need to run [this geocoder](https://github.com/natesymer/gubmint).

 ## Collaborators